 With a non-competitive GMAT score, Saurav got accepted into two top part-time MBA programs- UCLA Anderson and Kellogg.
 He decided in favor of UCLA Anderson.

-In a video interview with Poonam, Saurav, a first-year student at UCLA FEMBA (Fully Employed MBA) program, shares his application experience, his amazing experiences at UCLA, reasons of his preference of UCLA over Kellogg.
-Saurav also offers valuable advice to the prospective applicants.
+In a video interview with Poonam, Saurav, a first-year student at UCLA FEMBA (Fully Employed MBA) program, shares his application experience, his amazing experiences at UCLA, reasons for his preference of UCLA over Kellogg.
+Saurav also offers valuable advice to prospective applicants.